 My child keeps saying she doesn’t like her teacher.
 She can’t change teachers, but I also don’t want her to be miserable all year.
 How do I help her feel better about her teacher?

-Dr. Katie Godfrey, licensed marriage and family therapist, The Catalyst Center, LLC
+Dr. Katie Godfrey, licensed marriage and family therapist at The Catalyst Center shares the following tips for parents:

 Start by asking questions to find out why your child does not like her teacher.
 Does she find the teacher to be too strict or too lenient?
 Is it because her friends don’t like the teacher?
 Is it because your child’s new teacher is of a different gender, race, or ethnicity than the previous teacher?
 This transition can be new and challenging for some children and they may have a variety of reasons for feeling the way they do.
 Gathering this information can help you problem-solve with your child.